kubernetes/community/contributors/guide/README.md

 ## Community

 Kubernetes is a large, lively, friendly open-source community.
-As many open ource projects often do, it depends on new people becoming members and regular code contributors.
+As many open source projects often do, it depends on new people becoming members and regular code contributors.
 The [Community Membership Document][CM] covers membership processes and roles.
 Please consider joining Kubernetes, and making your way up the contributor ladder!